 If you don’t yet have access to the municipal food waste collection and even if you do, there are other options to participate in properly managing your food waste!
 Composting at home or at a community composting site reduces the fuel burned transporting your food waste to the city’s composting sites.

-We manage community composting sites throughout Côte-des-Neiges, which offer the opportunity to get involved in reducing the amount of garbage you generate by composting collectively with your neighbours.
+We manage community composting sites which offer the opportunity to get involved in reducing the amount of landfill waste you generate by composting collectively with your neighbours.

 To begin using one of our sites, please get in touch with us by email, phone, or in person.
 We will send you all of the necessary information to get started.

 We encourage all participants to share in the proper maintenance of each composter.
 The final compost output is provided free of charge for use by all participants.